iGerman00/koutube/README.md

 ## Privacy

 Nothing is logged explicitly, however I have full access to the KV database, meaning I am able to see what links are generated - not that I would have any reason to look through them.
 The one piece of logging that is present is a "Cache hit" log with no additional information.

+[Iteroni](https://iteroni.com)'s API is used, their [privacy policy](https://iteroni.com/privacy) applies.

 ## Credits

-@dylanpdx' [vxtiktok](https://github.com/dylanpdx/vxtiktok) for some embed template inspiration and bot user-agent list
+- @dylanpdx' [vxtiktok](https://github.com/dylanpdx/vxtiktok) for some embed template inspiration and bot user-agent list
+- [Iteroni](https://iteroni.com) Invidious Instance and Invidious team for the easy-to-use API